-The campus is designed to promote walkability, establishing common areas of interaction.
-The buildings are placed in a compact manner on high ground so as to cause least intervention to the low-lying terrain.
+The campus design promotes walkability, establishing common areas of interaction.
+To cause least intervention to the low-lying terrain, the building placement is in a compact manner on high ground.
 The natural structure and topography of the site helped in deriving a form and deciding the placement of the buildings.
-The design was conceived as a pleasant tree-lined avenue, shading the walking-path through the day, with its thick canopy animated with the colours and life of the biodiversity housed within.
+The design team conceived it as a pleasant tree-lined avenue, shading the walking-path through the day, with its thick canopy animated with the colours and life of the biodiversity housed within.
 Water presents itself in many forms in Kashmir’s landscape – lakes, rivers, canals, or natural reservoirs.

-Each academic cluster is centred around a central court which is defined by a tree corridor on its periphery, finally joining the central forests and orchards.
+Centred around a central court and defined by a tree corridor on its periphery, each academic cluster finally joins the central forests and orchards.
 Provision of open spaces spread across the site encourages interactions while allowing for a variety of recreational areas.

-As part of the climate control strategy, thick groves are proposed in plenty.
-Forest-like buffers line the site boundaries, and trees with dense canopies wrap around the buildings and clusters – creating a comfortable micro-climate.
+As part of the climate control strategy, the design proposed thick groves in plenty.
+Forest-like buffers line the site boundaries, and trees with dense canopies wrap around the buildings and clusters.
+These create a comfortable micro-climate.
 This helps natural humidification, preventing the extreme cooling that Kashmir otherwise suffers.
-The alignment of trees and orientation of buildings helps in channelising the breeze in the desired direction, keeping the public spaces and streets within the site well-ventilated.
-Trees with thick canopies are proposed in lines and groves to minimise sound and air-pollution, thereby promising a fresh and serene environment within the campus – which is conducive to learning and practising education.
+The alignment of trees and orientation of buildings helps in channelising the breeze in the desired direction.
+It keeps the public spaces and streets within the site well-ventilated.
+Trees with thick canopies proposed in lines and groves minimise sound and air-pollution.
+I thus promises a fresh and serene environment within the campus – which is conducive to learning and practising education.

-The design for the Central University of Kashmir is a representation of the art and architecture of the Kashmir Valley, while simultaneously promoting the value of sustainability in education.
+The design for the Central University of Kashmir is a representation of the art and architecture of the Kashmir Valley.
+It simultaneously promotes the value of sustainability in education.

 CP Kukreja Architects